PBJ is Here to Stay

-The Affordable Care Act (ACA) has brought many requirements for employers, from providing healthcare insurance to reporting coverage information to the IRS.
-Payroll-Based Journal (PBJ) is a result of one of those new employer mandates, and it specifically affects nursing homes and long-term care facilities (including skilled nursing facilities).
+Despite the fact that the Affordable Care Act (ACA) has gone through some changes and its exact future is always in doubt, Payroll-Based Journal (PBJ) looks like it's here to stay.
+The ACA brought many requirements for employers, from providing healthcare insurance to reporting coverage information to the IRS.
+PBJ is a result of one of the employer mandates, and it specifically affects full-time staff, as well as agency and contract staff, at nursing homes and long-term care facilities (including skilled nursing facilities).

 - Allow the CMS to collect more regular and more frequent data from nursing homes

 - Ensure accuracy of data by providing an auditable method of data collection

 - Inspect the quality of care delivered at nursing homes by using data such as:

 - The level of staff in each nursing home